 It can take anywhere from six weeks to several months for a hearing to be scheduled.

 Employer Attendance at the Hearing:

 While your employer is not required to attend the hearing, they may be asked to attend and present testimony by you or WSI.
 They also may choose to take part on their own.

-An appeal may be filed with the District Court within 30 days of the date you receive WSI's order.
+An appeal may be filed with the District Court within 30 days of the date you receive the Administrative Law Judge’s order.